 A mudroom that doubles as a laundry room is a great space saver.
 It is a fantastic way to combine several parts of the home that you typically want to keep out of view of your guests.
 By utilizing the same space for the general mudroom and the laundry room, you are able to save square footage in the rest of your home that would be used for the laundry room.

+Plus, many of the best flooring for laundry rooms also work well for mudrooms, whether you decide to combine spaces or not.
 Since mudrooms serve as a place to remove wet, muddy, or otherwise dirty clothing, having the washing machine in the mudroom creates a great amount of efficiency and convenience.
 This is one of the mudroom design tips that can help you create the perfect mudroom and free up square footage in the rest of your home design.

 2. Create a Coat Room

 Some homeowners choose to line a wall of their mudroom with a coat rack.
 This is certainly an option and it will keep coats from cluttering hallways and entryways in the home.
 You can take this concept a step further by creating an enclosed coat room to complement your mudroom or at the very least having a coat closet framed out.